UnityHPC/unity-web-portal/CONTRIBUTING.md

 For `/path/to/tests/`, you usually want `./test/functional/` but you can select a specific file to save time when troubleshooting specific tests.

+Note: To enhance the stack traces in `phpunit`'s output, pipe the output to `./test/phpunit-markup.php`.

 ### code coverage

 `phpunit` has code coverage built in.